 But if you take a more scientific approach to uncovering past trends in people’s actions, and link this to projected costs, you can deliver a fact-based point of view that will resonate with your executive team.
 Not only will the organization build a better plan that will positively affect the bottom line — it will help you establish credibility in the process as a strategic HR leader.
 In fact, according to a recent survey we conducted with Harris Poll, 80% of executives say their company cannot succeed without an assertive, data-driven CHRO.

-Here are two examples that demonstrate how behavioural trends impact the bottom line, and how you can uncover these trends in your workforce data to deliver a credible point of view:
+Here are two examples that demonstrate how human dynamics impact the bottom line, and how you can uncover these trends in your workforce data to deliver a credible point of view:

 The Economics of Turnover Contagion

 From time to time businesses have more people than they can afford.
 The traditional approach to this issue is to determine how much money your organization needs to save in salaries, and let go of the number of people who represent that salary number.
 So, if you need to save 10%, the approach is to let go of people who represent 10% of the cost.

 The assumption here is that people act in isolation.
 What actually happens is turnover contagion.
 As described in this Time article, people have a tendency to react to their laid-off colleagues’ feelings of gloom and desperation: If employees have friends who have been let go, they either stay and reduce their contribution to the business, or they leave.
 As well, employees — in particular top performers — will be triggered by their sense of business instability and more of them will look for a new employer.